denosh/denosh/README.md

 deno install --unstable --allow-read --allow-write -f -n denosh https://raw.githubusercontent.com/denosh/denosh/master/denosh.ts
 ```

+***Cation: If you choose to use this way, you can just use bulltin commands, and it's not that useful**

 * `--unstable` is because that I use `std/fs` mod.
 * `--allow-read` and `--allow-write`, this is the default permission needed, if your commands use more permission, you can add here, or just use `-A`.
 * `-f` means override last install.